qw4990/index_advisor/README.md

 ### Export workload information using `workload-export`

-You can use the command `workload-export` to load workload info required by offline-mode from your cluster, here is an example:
+You can use the command `workload-export` to export workload info required by offline-mode from your cluster, here is an example:

 ```shell
 ./index_advisor workload-export \